janosgyerik/articles/hacking-contest-lessons/level2.md

 Oops, a `500 Internal Server Error`.
 That doesn't help us much,
-but we can do better than shooting randomly.
+but we can do better than shoot randomly.
-Notice that the value "amzyYydipxZeZoVg.txt" looks suspiciously like a filename with a `.txt` extension.
+Notice the value of `user_details=amzyYydipxZeZoVg.txt` looks suspiciously like a filename with a `.txt` extension.
 What if we set the value to a real file that actually exists in the filesystem?
 Such as the password file we're after?
 ```